-All applications in the Microsoft 2007/2010 family have the same basic configuration.
-A basic title then menu bar will appear at the top of the document, followed by a ribbon menu bar that holds all the necessary tools for using the program, writing screen, scroll bars, and status bars.
+In Microsoft Office 2016 a basic title then menu bar will appear at the top of the document, followed by a ribbon menu bar that holds all the necessary tools for using the program, writing screen, scroll bars, and status bars.
 Most of these can be viewed, turned off, or reconfigured to fit your needs.

 Left click on any of the icons on the menu bar and a ribbon menu will appear telling you all the things that can be accomplished while using the particular menu item.
 Drag your cursor across any of the icons on the toolbar and a pop up box will appear that tells what the item is.
 Use Help to answer questions not presented here.

 Practice dragging your cursor across the icons on the toolbar.
 The Home button has all the features that the 2016 standard and formatting menu bar offered.
 All the elements are there.
 They just look different.

 Microsoft Office 2016 menu ribbons:

 Home Menu: Be familiar with all the areas in this menu

 Insert Menu: Be familiar with tables, clipart, charts, page breaks, headers, footers, page numbering, and objects